 First moves – how to respond to suspected fraud

 Initial reactions to an allegation of fraud may well dictate the final outcome.
-George McKillop of Haymarket steps carefully into an investigation.
+This article explains the steps that Haymarket typically deploys in a corporate investigation.

 This article originally appeared on Fraud Intelligence.

 Over the last 30 years or so there has been a visible shift in corporate thinking about fraud.
 Up to the 1980s, many corporate Boards were in flat denial - “we know our staff, fraud will not happen to us”, “we have no concerns, we have full trust in our auditors to find anything untoward” were typical comments, if the subject of fraud was even mentioned.

 By the end of the 1990s, the internet had raised the visibility of catastrophic fraud, such as happened at BCCI, Barings Bank, Maxwell Communications and Polly Peck, and there was a dawning realisation that fraud can and does happen in every walk of corporate life.
 Anyone still in doubt or denial received a further rude awakening with the massive accounting scandal that brought down Enron and with it Arthur Andersen, at the time one of the world’s largest audit firms.
 Enron was followed by Worldcom and the Bernie Madoff Ponzi fraud, to name but two.

 Only Board executives who have been shut off from the outside world over the last three decades could still genuinely believe that fraud is only a problem for others.
 With that realisation has come a corresponding acceptance that routine audit does not detect fraud; the reason for this can be explained very simply: